damienbod/MicrosoftEntraIdTapOnboarding/README.md

 ## Test Cases

-- A guest flow with email code
-- A guest flow with federated login
-- A guest flow with phone login (is this possible?)
 - [good] A member flow with TAP and FIDO2 auth
 - [good] A member flow with password using email/password auth
 - [good] A member flow with password setup and a phone auth
+- A guest flow with email code
+- [good] A guest flow with federated login
+- A guest flow with phone login (is this possible?)

 ### Open tasks